"Wake up better with these sleep tips!"

 A healthy rhythm

-Everyone has had a bad night at some point.
+Everyone has a bad night sometimes.
 It can be caused by so many things.
-A scary dream, the position of the moon, noise on the street, a crying baby.
+A scary dream, the position of the moon, noise in the street, a crying baby.
 You name it!
 In such cases, there are often few things you can do directly about the situation.
-A bad night's sleep is inevitable in such cases....
+A bad night's sleep is inevitable in such a case....

 Sleep tips for a better night's rest